 - Collect only what you need

 - Keep it only for as long as you need it

 - Know who has access to it

 - Have a process for deleting it completely when it is no longer needed

-Unfortunately for schools and colleges they often have a legitimate need to collect a substantial quantity of personal data, which is why the last three points are so important.
+Unfortunately for schools, colleges and universities they often have a legitimate need to collect a substantial quantity of personal data, which is why the last three points are so important.
 Points three and four are generally a matter for school/college staff, but it is usually best to have experts manage the disposal of expired data.

 If you’re looking to store, shred or scan educational documents in your school, college or university, please get in touch with the team at RADS.
 You can also request a quote to receive a free no-obligation quotation.